MaterializeInc/pgjdbc/docs/documentation/94/use.md

 ### Note

-You should not import the `org.postgresql` package unless you are not using standard PostgreSQL™ extensions to the JDBC API.
+You should not import the `org.materialize` package unless you are not using standard PostgreSQL™ extensions to the JDBC API.